gradle/gradle/design-docs/managed-model.md

 - No conversion is performed on input values already of the expected type
 - No tests required for non-existent properties as this is handled earlier in the processing flow

-### Convenient configuration of File typed properties from Java/Groovy
+### Convenient configuration of File typed properties from Groovy

 - Convert input value `CharSequence` to `File` conversion relative to project directory, as per `Project.file()`.
 - Update user guide, Javadocs and sample

+#### Test cases

+- Nice error message when input value is not a `CharSequence`
+- TBD:More

+### Convenient configuration of File typed properties from Java

 TBD: make some kind of 'project layout' or 'file resolver' service available as input to rules, which can convert String and friends to File.

 #### Test cases

-- Nice error message when input value is not a `CharSequence`
+TBD

 ### Convenient configuration of collection typed properties from Groovy